 Recognizing the Symptoms of an Aneurysm

-- Aortic Aneurysm— Moderate to severe pain in the back or chest, nausea, vomiting, sweating and palpitations, dizziness and lightheadedness and increased heart rate.
+- An aortic Aneurysm— Moderate to severe pain in the back or chest, nausea, vomiting, sweating and palpitations, dizziness and lightheadedness and increased heart rate.

-- Brain Aneurysm— Sensitivity to light, sudden onset migraine, nausea, vomiting, seizure and symptoms mimicking that of a stroke.
+- A brain Aneurysm— Sensitivity to light, sudden onset migraine, nausea, vomiting, seizure, and symptoms mimicking that of a stroke.

 If patients show any of these symptoms, it is the duty of nursing staff or doctors to initiate tests to locate and identify potential damage to blood vessels which could be due to an aneurysm.
 Once a diagnosis is confirmed, treatment must be administered immediately to reduce the likelihood that the patient will suffer internal bleeding, brain hemorrhaging, subdural hematoma, heart failure or other conditions that are commonly linked to aneurysms.